University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 `bracken` builds on Kraken's results to provide more accurate estimates of species abundance, correcting for reads that are shared between closely related organisms.
 `FastANI` compares whole genome sequences (in FASTA format) and calculates the Average Nucleotide Identity (ANI) between them.

+INCLUDE MENTION OF WHAT DATA IS TO BE USED - READS AND THEIR CORRESPONDING GENOME ASSEMBLIES - HAVE ALREADY BEEN ASSEMBLED READY FOR THE PRACTICAL

 ## 1.2 Learning Outcomes